lukasturcani/stk/docs/source/index.rst

 Molecular Construction
 ......................
-    :mod:`stk`
+    :mod:`.stk`

 Automatic Molecular Design
 ..........................
-    :mod:`stk`
+    :mod:`.stk`

 Databases
 .........
-    :mod:`stk` provides tools for the creation of molecular databases, and storage of
+    :mod:`.stk` provides tools for the creation of molecular databases, and storage of

 Usable Defaults
 ...............
-    A goal of :mod:`stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow essentially extensive customization and extension in order to facilitate complex workflows.
+    A goal of :mod:`.stk` is to provide simple interfaces and require minimal information from users to achieve basic and common tasks, but also allow essentially extensive customization and extension in order to facilitate complex workflows.

 Extensibility and Customization
 ...............................
-    Every part of :mod:`stk` can be extended and customized in user code, and every user-made extension is indistinguishable from natively implemented features.
-This means users can use :mod:`stk` to construct new classes of molecules, add new kinds of molecular databases, add or customize evolutionary algorithm operations, or the evolutionary algorithm itself, all without looking at :mod:`stk` source code.
-All such extensions will work with the rest of :mod:`stk` as though they were part of the library itself.
+    Every part of :mod:`.stk` can be extended and customized in user code, and every user-made extension is indistinguishable from natively implemented features.
+This means users can use :mod:`.stk` to construct new classes of molecules, add new kinds of molecular databases, add or customize evolutionary algorithm operations, or the evolutionary algorithm itself, all without looking at :mod:`.stk` source code.
+All such extensions will work with the rest of :mod:`.stk` as though they were part of the library itself.

 Documentation and Examples
 ..........................
-    Every use-case and extension or customization of :mod:`stk` has documentation and examples which will guide users.
+    Every use-case and extension or customization of :mod:`.stk` has documentation and examples which will guide users.
-    :mod:`stk` is built around abstract base classes, which means all user extensions to :mod:`stk` involve creating a new class and defining, usually, a single method.
+    :mod:`.stk` is built around abstract base classes, which means all user extensions to :mod:`.stk` involve creating a new class and defining, usually, a single method.

 Future Releases
 ---------------

-:mod:`stk` is under active development.
+:mod:`.stk` is under active development.
 Important features in the future will include

 Molecular Database Visualization